LowellInstruments/ddt/README.md

 # DDH Tools | ddt

-Tools to install DDH.
+Tools to convert a Rpi into a DDH.
 Don't manually run ```apt```.
 We take care of all.

 ## Different Raspberry versions

-DDH based on Rpi3 runs on 32-bits kernel, raspberryOS release 2023-12-05.
+Rpi3 can run on 32-bits kernel, [release 2023-05-03](https://downloads.raspberrypi.com/raspios_armhf/images/raspios_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf.img.xz).

-DDH based on Rpi4 runs on 64-bits kernel, raspberryOS release 2024-03-15.
+Rpi4 can run on 32-bits kernel, [release 2023-05-03](https://downloads.raspberrypi.com/raspios_armhf/images/raspios_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf.img.xz).

-Rpi3 uses /boot/config.txt.
-Rpi4 uses /boot/firmware/config.txt.
+Rpi4 can also run on 64-bits kernel, [release 2024-03-15](https://downloads.raspberrypi.com/raspios_armhf/images/raspios_armhf-2024-03-15/2024-03-15-raspios-bookworm-armhf.img.xz) but this has not been tested in dept.

+32-bits kernel uses ```/boot/config.txt```.
+64-bits kernel uses ```/boot/firmware/config.txt```.

-During the first boot, it might hang at boot on a black screen because of our 7-inch display.
+ONLY IN CASE it hangs during boot on a black screen, it might be because of 7-inch display driver.

 On a laptop, or via SSH, open the SSD disk with a USB reader and do the following: